lenistarr/hyprland-mocha/README.md

 </pre>
 </dd></dl>
  Change <i>exec-once = swww-random ~/pictures/wallpapers &</i> to <i>exec-once = swww ~/path/to/img</i>

 You can also rebind or remove the key combination in hyprland.conf that cycles wallpapers.
-The relevant bind is:  <i>bind = CONTROL,         P,          exec,                   swww-next-wallpaper </i>
+The relevant bind is <i>bind = CONTROL,         P,          exec,                   swww-next-wallpaper </i>

 Use the script at your own discretion.